-- A. Earn 4 credits in 2 or more AP courses and take corresponding AP exams. - B. Earn 6 verifiable transcripted college credits in dual credit courses from the approved dueal credit list. - C. Earn two of the following: - 1.
-A minimum of 3 verifiable transcripted college credits from the approved dual credit list, - 2.
-2 credits in AP courses and corresponding AP exams, - 3.2 credits in IB standard level courses and coresponding IB exams. - D. Earn a combined score of 1750 or higher on the SAT critical reading, mathematics, and writing sections, and a minimum score of 530 on each. - E. Earn an ACT composite score of 26 or higher and complete written section.

-F. Earn 4 credits in IB courses and take corresponding IB exams.
+- 1. Earn 4 credits in 2 or more AP courses and take corresponding AP exams. - 2.
+Earn 6 verifiable transcripted college credits in dual credit courses from the approved dual credit list. - 3.
+Earn two of the following: - a.
+A minimum of 3 verifiable transcripted college credits from the approved dual credit list, - b.
+2 credits in AP courses and corresponding AP exams, - c.
+2 credits in IB standard level courses and coresponding IB exams. - d.
+Earn a composite score of 1250 or higher on the SAT, with a minimum score of 560 in Mathematics, and 590 on the Evidence Based Reading and Writing Section. - e.
+Earn an ACT composite score of 26 or higher and complete written section. - f.
+Earn 4 credits in IB courses and take corresponding IB exams.

-The Indiana Core 40 Graduation Requirements

-Course and Credit Requirements - Rushville requires a total of 48 credits for graduation.
+The Indiana Core 40 Graduation Requirements Rushville requires a total of 48 credits for graduation.

-Language Arts - 8 credits
+1. Language Arts - 8 credits

-English 9, 10, 11, plus 2 additional English credits from: Speech, English 12-7, English 12-8, Contemporary Literature, Etymology, Novels (Sports in Literature), British Literature, Linguistics, Introduction to Film
+a.
+English 9, 10, 11, plus 2 additional English credits from: Speech, English 12, Contemporary Literature, Etymology, Novels (Sports in Literature), Creative Writing, Film Literature, Advanced Speech, Linguistics, Themes in Literature

-Mathematics - 6 credits (in grade 9-12)
+2. Mathematics - 6 credits (in grade 9-12)

-2 credits in Algebra I, 2 credits in Geometry, 2 credits in Algebra II

-All students are required to take a Math or Physics course during their junior or senior year.
-Science - 6 credits

-2 credits in Biology I, 2 credits in Chemistry I or Physics I or Integrated Physics/Chemistry, and 2 credits in any Core 40 Science course.

-Social Studies - 6 credits

-2 credits in U.S. History, 1 credit in U.S. Government, 1 credit in Economics, and 2 credits in World History/Civilization or Geography/History of the World

-Physical Education - 2 credits

-Health and Wellness - 1 credit
+- a.
+2 credits in Algebra I, 2 credits in Geometry, 2 credits in Algebra II.
+All students are required to take a Math or Physics course during their junior or senior year. - 3.
+Science 6 credits - a.
+2 credits in Biology I, 2 credits in Chemistry I or Physics I or Integrated Physics/ Chemistry, and 2 credits in any Core 40 Science course. - 4.
+Social Studies 6 credits - a.
+2 credits in U.S. History, 1 credit in U.S. Government, 1 credit in Economics, and 2 credits in World History/Civilization or Geography/History of the World - 5.
+Physical Education 2 credits - 6.
+Health and Wellness 1 credit (1 semester) - 7.
+Introduction to Computer Science 1 credit - Directed Electives 5 credits

-1 semester

-Digital Applications and Responsibility - 1 credit

-Digital Citizenship - 1 credit

-Directed Electives - 5 credits
+a.
 World Languages, Fine Arts, Career/Technical

-Electives - 6 credits
+- 9. Electives 6 credits

+- a.
 Career academic sequence recommended

-Total credits required for graduation - 48 credits
+10. Total credits required for graduation - 48 credits